lkoepsel/microserver/README.md

 # Pico W LED Demo

 ## Updated:
+**Mar 2024:** Reorganized the site to be more hierarchical, adding folder for specific categories.
+The build files now reside in the *mpbuild* folder and they have been updated for the http versions of the webserver.

-Using new 2.0 version of [microdot web server](https://github.com/miguelgrinberg/microdot).
+**Jan 2024:** Using new 2.0 version of [microdot web server](https://github.com/miguelgrinberg/microdot).
 This changes how microdot is copied to the board, instead of standalone files, it looks like a package:

 ```bash
 ...files